frappe/frappe_docs/frappe_docs/www/docs/user/en/core/search.md

 ## The `FullTextSearch` class

 Each FullTextSearch (FTS) instance holds a Schema defined by the class itself.
 That means, a specific FTS implementation will have it's specific schema.
 You can create a new implementation if you wish to index with a different schema.
-Along with this the `FTS` class has other controllers to faciliate creating, updating and querying the index.
+Along with this the `FTS` class has other controllers to facilitate creating, updating and querying the index.

 ### Extending the FTS class

 When initializing a FTS based class, you need to provide an index name.
-On instantiation, the following params are initilaized
+On instantiation, the following params are initialized
 - `index_name`: name of the index provided.
 - `index_path`: path of the index in the sites folder
 - `schema`: return by the `get_schema` function